CJ-Mayes/CJ-Mayes/README.md

 </div>
 <br />

-* Check out the #SportsVizSunday repository where the team looks to share new datasets monthly.
-Get involved using the hashtag #SportsVizSunday on Twitter.
+* Sports Viz Sunday is a place for people to combine two of the greatest things in the world: Sports and data.
+We frequently release new datasets for you to pull insights out of and share in the form of data visualisation.

 <a href="https://github.com/CJ-Mayes/SportsVizSunday">View Datasets</a>